SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/ndrs/ndr-procedures.md

 -  _ExternalDsnSendHtml_

-  -  `$true` Use HTML tags in NDRs for external senders.
+  -  `$true`: Use HTML tags in NDRs for external senders.
 This is the default value.

-  -  `$false` Use plain text in NDRs for external senders.
+  -  `$false`: Use plain text in NDRs for external senders.

 -  _InternalDsnSendHtml_

-  -  `$true` Use HTML tags in NDRs for internal senders.
+  -  `$true`: Use HTML tags in NDRs for internal senders.
 This is the default value

-  -  `$false` Use plain text in NDRs for internal senders.
+  -  `$false`: Use plain text in NDRs for internal senders.

 This table describes the HTML tags that you can use in the NDR text.